Islamic calligraphy: Naskh

 The use of cursive scripts coexisted with Kufic, and historically cursive was commonly used for informal purposes.
 Naskh first appeared within the first century of the Islamic calendar.
 Naskh translates to "copying", as it became the standard for transcribing books and manuscripts.
-The script is the most ubiquitous among other styles, used in the Qur'an, official decrees, and private correspondence.
+The script is the most ubiquitous among other styles, used in the Quran, official decrees, and private correspondence.
 It became the basis of modern Arabic print.

 Kufic is commonly believed to predate naskh, but historians have traced the two scripts as coexisting long before their codification by ibn Muqla, as the two served different purposes.
 Kufi was used primarily in decoration, while Naskh served for everyday scribal use.